Treadmill World Recordfor the greatest distance covered on a treadmill within one week

 Jamie, from Gloucester, England, spent the first nine years of his life in and out of hospital with a rare spinal condition; syringomyelia.
 Combined with a very weak immune system and epilepsy, Jamie’s health was very poor – his family feared he might lose his mobility altogether.
 At nine years old, and against the odds, his symptoms eased, allowing Jamie to slowly become more active.

 On the 10th April 2018, Jamie completed his second coast-to-coast solo run without a support crew, from the westernmost point of the United States – Cape Alava in Washington.
 Jamie ran as his alter-ego Adventureman, in just one specially-made superhero costume designed by young supporter Conner Reddy, then just 10 years old.
 Jamie ran more than 200 marathons in less than a year, doing more than 11m steps according to his tracking watch since the beginning of the adventure.
 Jamie’s global goal is to ensure no child goes without treatment they need but can’t access or afford.
 During which, he raised nearly $200,000 for kids hospitals on route.

 For the last four years, Jamie, now 32, has been working tirelessly to give back.
 He was named as the Pride of Britain ‘Fundraiser of the Year’ for the west for his effort, among many other accolades.

 In the time since his last adventure, Jamie has co-founded Gloucestershire-based Superhero Foundation, a charity that grants money to families for treatment not otherwise available on the NHS.
 He has also written the best-selling book ‘Adventureman: Anyone Can Be a Superhero’, the story of his life to this point – no mean feat for somebody that struggles with dyslexia, and retook his GCSEs aged 23.
-All proceeds from the book go to charity.

 This video tells you more about Jamie: